 Pan Frying the Scallion Pancakes

-- In a frying pan, put a bit of oil to coat the bottom and set the heat to medium low.
+- In a frying pan, put a bit of oil to coat the bottom and set the heat to medium to medium-low.

-- When the oil is hot, add 1 pancake in and toast it for 3 minutes each side (for a total of 6 minutes), or until they look golden brown and crisp.
+- When the oil is hot, add 1 pancake in and toast it for approximately 4-5 minutes.
+Do not flip it until the pancake starts to look translucent.
+Once it's translucent, flip the pancake and cook for another 5 minutes (for a total of 8-10 minutes), or until they look golden brown and crisp.

 - If the original side doesn't look brown enough, flip it and let it brown for another 1-2 minutes